 - 1.1 Scrutiny Committees play a vital role in holding an authority's decision-makers to account. - 1.2 Scrutiny is fundamentally important to the successful functioning of local democracy.
 Effective scrutiny helps secure the efficient delivery of public services and drives improvements within the authority itself. - 1.3 Scrutiny will be conducted in ways that are open and transparent to everyone, whilst focusing on the needs and concerns of the public. - 1.4 As a general principle, members of the public are not invited to take part in discussions or debates during committee meetings of East Staffordshire Borough Council, except where provided for in the Constitution e.g. planning.
-However, to reflect the work of Scrutiny Committees in seeking information on issues specifically relating to the people who live and work within the Borough, the Council supports public participation of its Citizens during Scrutiny meetings, also. - 1.5 The following information provides guidance to those members of the public who wish to speak at any of the Council's Scrutiny Committee meetings.
+However, to reflect the work of Scrutiny Committees in seeking information on issues specifically relating to the people who live and work within the Borough, the Council supports public participation of its Citizens during Scrutiny meetings, also. - 1.5 However, it should be noted that public participation is subject to Council policy and procedure.
+For example, if an individual is listed on the Council's Violent, Threatening and Abusive Behaviour Register, that individual would not be able to participate in Scrutiny Committee. - 1.6 The following information provides guidance to those members of the public who wish to speak at any of the Council's Scrutiny Committee meetings.